Life after Spinal cord Injury & New Treatments

 What are the effects of SCI?

 The effects of SCI depend on the type of injury and the level of the injury.
-SCI can be divided into two types of injury -
+SCI can be divided into two types of injury - complete and incomplete.

 Complete injury means that there is no function below the level of the injury; no sensation and no voluntary movement.
 Both sides of the body are equally affected.